patalanjohnson/appengine-guestbook-python/delete.md

 # Allowing non-admin users to delete their messages

-Now go back and add a feature that allows non-admin users to delete messages that they posted, but noone else's.
+Now go back and add a feature that allows non-admin users to delete messages that they posted, but no one else's.

 Remember that you can make this comparison to determine authorship: